I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ns-pmi-_pmi_reported_capabilities.md

 <div class="alert"><b>Note</b>  Beginning with Windows 7, Windows Server 2008 R2, only measurement units of milliwatts (mW) are supported.</div>
 <div> </div>

+`MeasurementType`

+A <a href="..\pmi\ne-pmi-pmi_measurement_type.md">PMI_MEASUREMENT_TYPE</a> enumeration value that specifies the measurement type, such as whether input or output power is measured.

+`Accuracy`

+A value, in units of thousandths of a percent, that specifies the reported accuracy of the power meter.
+For example, a value of 1,000 corresponds to a one percent accuracy rating.

+`SamplingPeriod`

+A value, in units of milliseconds, that specifies the current averaging period.

+`MinimumAverageInterval`

+A value, in units of milliseconds, that specifies the minimum averaging interval.

+`MaximumAverageInterval`

+A value, in units of milliseconds, that specifies the maximum averaging interval.

+`Hysteresis`

+A value, in units of milliseconds, that specifies the hysteresis value.
+This value indicates the margin that is built around the threshold and budget events.
+This value prevents the trigger of unnecessary events when the reading fluctuates very close to one of the thresholds.

+`Writeable`

+A Boolean value that indicates whether the budgeting information is read/write (TRUE) or read-only (FALSE).

 `MinBudget`

 A value, in units of watts, that specifies the minimum supported power budget.

-`MinimumAverageInterval`
+`MaxBudget`

-A value, in units of milliseconds, that specifies the minimum averaging interval.
+A value, in units of watts, that specifies the maximum supported power budget.

 `ModelNumber`

 A null-terminated, Unicode string that contains the model number of the power meter.

+`SerialNumber`

+A null-terminated, Unicode string that contains the serial number of the power meter.

 `OEMInformation`

 A null-terminated, Unicode string that contains descriptive information about the power meter.
 This information is specific to the implementation by the original OEM.

-`SamplingPeriod`

-A value, in units of milliseconds, that specifies the current averaging period.

-`SerialNumber`

-A null-terminated, Unicode string that contains the serial number of the power meter.

-`Writeable`

-A Boolean value that indicates whether the budgeting information is read/write (TRUE) or read-only (FALSE).

 ## Remarks
 The PMI_REPORTED_CAPABILITIES structure contains the following information about a power meter: